run-llama/chat-ui/.changeset/empty-mails-laugh.md

 '@llamaindex/chat-ui': patch
 ---

-set workflow status running as soon as start streaming events
+set the run status to running as soon as event streaming starts